Nicholas R. Zabaly

 In addition to my current role on the production of The Flower, I am affiliated with the acclaimed Japanese animation studio Science SARU, a company whose members I am privileged to work with.
 Most recently, I served as an associate producer on the hit animated anthology project Star Wars: Visions, which premiered in September 2021 on Disney+.
 Science SARU contributed two short films to the anthology, T0-B1 and Akakiri, and I was deeply honored to participate in both in my capacity as associate producer.

-Previous to my current activities in the industry, I worked in film development with Akatsuki Entertainment, where I participated in the development and production of two feature films adapted from Japanese source material: the recently-released supernatural horror film Room 203 (adapted from author Nanami Kamon’s novel), and the upcoming dramatic thriller Root Letter (adapted from the hit Kadokawa Games title released worldwide).
+I have also worked in film development with AMMO Entertainment, where I participated in the development and production of two feature films based upon Japanese source material: the recently-released supernatural horror film Room 203 (adapted from author Nanami Kamon’s novel), and the upcoming dramatic thriller Root Letter (adapted from the hit Kadokawa Games title released worldwide).
 Prior to this, I served as a member of the development team at All Nippon Entertainment Works (ANEW), where I assisted in the development of numerous Japanese adaptation projects.
 I have also worked in various capacities with Leonardo di Caprio’s production company Appian Way, Nina Jacobson’s production company Color Force, the production/talent management company The Gotham Group, and the groundbreaking Japanese animation studio Madhouse.
 Outside of the film industry, I was also privileged to assist in the English-language release of the acclaimed Japanese mystery novel Death of the Living Dead by renowned author Masaya Yamaguchi.